felixk1990/kirchhoff-hydro/README.md

-# kirchhoff-hydro
+# hailhydro
 hyrdrodynamics methods for kirchhoff graphs
 ##  Introduction

 ##  Installation
-pip install kirchhoff
+pip install hailhydro

 ##  Usage
 ./notebook contains examples to play with in the form of jupyter notebooks